AshtonWong/AAPL_case_study/README.md

 The visualizations include:
 - **Scatter Plot**: Shows the correlation between EPS surprise and percentage change in stock price.
 - **Box-and-Whisker Plots**: Display the volatility of price changes 1, 5, and 10 days after earnings.

+### Key Insights
+There is no correlation found between EPS suprise and AAPL's stock movement.
+However, stock price volatility tends to spike as the earnings date approaches, especially when there's a significant difference between estimated and actual EPS.